 - continuing competence audit status

-- reason for cancellation/suspension (failure to renew, discipline, or by member request)
+- reason for cancellation/suspension (failure to renew, discipline, or by registrant request)

 Individuals’ Access to Their Personal Information

-As defined in legislation, PIPA requires that individuals have access to their personal information.
+PIPA requires that individuals have access to their personal information.
 A written request must be submitted to us, and we must respond to the request within 45 days.
 The request must identify if a copy of the paper record is being requested, or if the applicant wishes to examine the record.
 Should an individual wish to have copies of the personal information, then an administrative fee of $25 will be assessed.
-The individual that the information is about, or his or her authorized representative, may request access to the individual’s personal information.
-If access is not granted, reasons for the refusal must be provided, and the applicant must be advised of his or her right to request a decision review by the Privacy Commissioner.
+The individual that the information is about, or their authorized representative, may request access to the individual’s personal information.
+If access is not granted, reasons for the refusal must be provided, and the applicant must be advised of their right to request a decision review by the Privacy Commissioner.